EBPaz/nosql-challenge/README.md

 ## Summary
 During the set-up code, I practiced adding new data to the database collection for a specific restaurant by updating data, deleted the entries for the city of Dover and changed data types to reflect the correct form for analysis.

-During the specific analysis,
-There are 41 food establishments with a hygiene score of 20 (a very poor hygiene rating).
+During the specific analysis, I found there are 41 food establishments with a hygiene score of 20 (a very poor hygiene rating).

 There are 33 food establishments in London with a 4 or above on the Rating Scale.

 When analyzing the 5 food establishments closest to the new restaurant "Penang Flavours", with a rating value of 5(best) and the lowest(best) hygiene scores, each belong to a different business type (ie: Pub/bar vs. Daycare vs. Fast Food)